oe1wkl/Morserino-32/Documentation/Versions in French and Spanish/README.md

 For historic reasons I accept pdf documents that have been submitted before January 31, 2020.
 After that date, only .md and .adoc files will be accepted in this GitHub repository!

+All translated documents conforming to markdown and asciidoc rules will be incorporated into the main documentation folders, where the English and German documents already reside.
+This means that this directory will not be maintained anymore after January 2020.

 (If not marked otherwise, these documents are copyrighted as Creative Commons, CC BY-NC-SA 3.0 AT)